AlexandreFenyo/net-monitor/README.md

 # Purpose

 net-monitor is a client / server toolkit.
 Its purpose is to let you include HTML animated networking charts into your web applications and single pages.
-It comes with a SNMP v1/v2c/v3 manager and is fully compliant with IPv4/IPv6.
+It comes with a SNMP v1/v2c/v3 manager and is fully compliant with IPv4 and IPv6.

 It is made of two main parts: